 When will Hampton Pier will be restored and re-opened for public use?

 A key objective of this planning process is to determine the needs and requirements for a pier within the precinct.
 The pier and associated berthing will be closed until further notice while Parks Victoria conducts future planning.
 The aim of the plan is to determine what works are required to be undertaken to achieve a pier that meets the community needs.

 How can I have my say?

-Community will have the opportunity to provide input to the draft plan when released later this year for public consultation.
+Community will have the opportunity to provide input to the draft plan when released for public consultation.
 To be kept informed about the project and opportunities to have your say register to receive updates.